 - Were this year’s Black Friday customers buy more (and so are better) than earlier ones?

-You can even use it to identify gaps in your marketing communication and identify the best way to address a certain cohort.
-In product marketing, it can be used to identify the success of the adoption rate of a product feature and also the churn rates.
+You can even use it to identify gaps in your marketing communications and determine the best way to address a specific cohort.

 References: